priyam195/NewsBytesUrlService/setup.md

 - setup
   -  run a python virtual Enviroment in CMD
-  -  go to the NewsBytesURLServie/src directory
+  -  clone this repository go to  NewsBytesURLService/src directory
   -  run command in cmd : flask run

 ## There are two end points